Soft vs Hard Golf Balls: The Choice For Average Golfers

 Key takeaways:

 The first thing I wanted to look at was how the two balls performed with the driver.
-I always thought that the ball would perform the same for all clubs, but that really isn’t true at all.
+It depends what you’re looking for here, but for me, I want a ball that hits more fairways.

-The first factor I looked at what how high each of them launched.
-If you have a faster swing speed then you might be looking for a lower flying ball.
-For all of us with a normal swing speed, a higher launching ball could give us straighter and longer golf shots.
+The first factor I looked at was how high each of them launched.
+If you have a faster swing speed, you might be looking for a lower flying ball.
+For those with a slower swing speed, a higher launching ball could give straighter and longer golf shots.

 If you weren’t really paying attention I really doubt you’d be able to tell the height distance.
 It wasn’t easy to tell but I noticed the softer Chrome Soft flew a little bit higher.